Health Professional Practice 2 (8989.2)

 - Student identification number: (number only) at top right hand corner of header.

-- References: given in APA 7th edition style.
-A printable guide to this referencing style can be found on the library webstie at https:canberra.libguides.com/ld.php?content_id=27348090 and further information about APA referencing can be found on the UC library website at hhttps://canberra.libguides.com/c.php?g=599301&p=6677790
+- Referencing: APA 7th edition style.
+A guide to this referencing style can be found on the University of Canberra library website.

-- Word length or time length/number of pages will be specified as required.
-The examiner will stop reading, watching or listening when the allocated word or time limit is reached.
-Content beyond the word or time limit will not be assessed.
+- Word limit, time limit or page limit: will be specified in the detailed assessment instructions on UCLearn (Canvas).
+The examiner will stop reading, watching or listening when the word limit, time limit or page limit is reached.
+Content beyond the limit will not be assessed.

-In the course of studying occupational therapy, students may be exposed to clinical scenarios and situations that may be stressful.
-At UC a free Counselling Service is available for all students.
+In the course of studying occupational therapy, students may be exposed to practice scenarios and situations that may be stressful.
+At the University of Canberra a free counselling service is available for all students.
 All sessions are confidential.
-The UC Counselling Service is located at the UC Health and Counselling Centre on Level B in Building 1.
-For more informaiton please go to https://www.canberra.edu.au/on-campus/health-and-support/medical-counselling
+The counselling service is located at the UC Medical and Counselling Centre in Building 1.
+For more information please go to https://www.canberra.edu.au/on-campus/health-and-support/medical-counselling.